GoogleChrome/web.dev/src/site/content/en/blog/using-conversion-measurement/index.md

 selectively enable API usage for small portions of their users.
 You can do this yourself, or let Chrome do this for you.
 In the dropdown **How is (third-party) usage controlled?**:

-- Select **Standard limit** to activate the API for all end users (on origins where a token is preent).
-Pick this if you don't need to A/B Test (with vs. without the experiment) or if you want to selectively enable API usage for small portions of your users yourself.
+- Select **Standard limit** to activate the API for all end users on origins where a token is present.
+Pick this if you don't need to A/B Test (with/without the experiment) or if you want to selectively enable API usage for small portions of your users yourself.
-- Select **Exclude a subset of users** to let Chrome selectively activate the API on a small subset of users.
+- Select **Exclude a subset of users** to let Chrome selectively activate the API on a small subset of users on origins where a token is present.
 This consistently diverts a user into an experiment group across sites to avoid the usage limit.
 Pick this if you don't want to worry about implementing throttling for your API usage.